basselsherif/barq-devops-subnet-task/report.md

 ### Optimization Recommendations

 #### 1. **Implement Variable Length Subnet Masking (VLSM)**
-Instead of using only /22, /23, and /24 subnets, implement a more granular approach:
+Instead of using only /22, /23, and /24 subnets:

 - **Small Networks (1-30 hosts)**: Use /27 subnets (30 hosts)
 - **Medium Networks (31-62 hosts)**: Use /26 subnets (62 hosts)